hlefebvr/state_machine_cpp/src/tutorials/3_DoubleLoop.md

 `layers.close` should be called.
 If this fails to be done then an exception will be thrown.
 - Then, `layers.create` in fact returns the id of the layer and it is better - in the sense of "more modular" to act upon layers using variables rather than explicit values.
 Why?
-  Simply because your algorithm may further be inherited by another algorithm and that layer 1 may well be something else.
+  Simply because your algorithm may further be imported by another algorithm and that layer 1 may well be something else.
 Using a variable allows your code to be more general and context independent.